 How does Walmart+ compare to Amazon Prime?

-Without knowing exactly what Walmart+ brings to the table, it’s tough to say how it compares to Amazon Prime.
-The obvious difference is price.
+The obvious difference is the price.
 Amazon’s subscription service costs more, but it’s more well-rounded.
 For an extra $21, you’re getting access to Amazon Music Unlimited and Amazon Prime Video, and not to mention fast shipping on a larger selection of products.

 That may not seem like the best deal ever as you’re having to fork out more, but when you factor in the cost of a Netflix and Spotify subscription, which comes in at $312 over the course of the year, it’s the best thing since sliced bread.
 You’re getting unlimited music and video streaming, with access to a comparable catalog, for only $21 more than Walmart+.
 You can’t beat that.